 Berkshire Hathaway Home Services PenFed Realty can walk you through closing - 410-647-8000 ext.
 817

-Escrow: To complete the sale of a property, a neutral, third party (the escrow holder) is engaged to assure the process will close appropriately and on time.
-Escrow companies hold money for "safe-keeping" in a deal between a buyer and seller.
-PayPal is a good way to picture an escrow company.
+First, a little about "escrow".
+To close the sale of a place, a neutral, third party (the escrow agent) is engaged to assure the process will close properly and on time.
+When money is held by a third party in a transaction between a buyer and a seller, it's in escrow.
+PayPal is a simple way to think of an escrow company.

-The escrow company makes sure that the terms and conditions of the agreement between the two parties are performed in preparation of the sale being finished.
+The escrow holder makes sure that the terms and conditions of the agreement between the seller and buyer are completed in preparation of the sale being finished.

-These are the documents that escrow holders usually compile:
+These are the records that escrow agents usually look to collect:

 • Loan documents